pschool-in/curriculum/content/grammar/pronoun/pronoun-passages.md

 type of pronoun called interrogative pronoun.

 These are used to ask questions.
-The sentences with interrogative pronouns always end up with question marks.
+The sentences with interrogative pronouns always end with question marks.
 There are five different types of Interrogative pronouns:

 1. What